 George Link Ackerman Scholarship

 An anonymous donor established a scholarship in 1997 to honor Dr. George Ackerman.
 Dr. Richard P. Wheeler, Executive Associate Dean for Academic Affairs, College of Medicine, shared the following comments about his mentor and friend: “Dr. George Link Ackerman is a 1954 graduate of the University of Arkansas for Medical Sciences College of Medicine.
 He did his internship at the Philadelphia General Hospital and completed his residency in medicine and took further training in Diabetes and Metabolic Diseases at UAMS.
 He joined the faculty in 1961 and quickly rose through the academic ranks, caring for patients, teaching and publishing.
 He has received the ‘Golden Apple Award’ from students as the outstanding clinical teacher.
 He has also received the Distinguished Faculty Award from the Medical Alumni Association, the Outstanding Faculty Award from the Medicine Interns and Residents, and the Abernathy Award for Excellence in Internal Medicine from the Arkansas Chapter of the American College of Physicians.
 He has even had the UAMS yearbook, the Caduceus, dedicated to him.
 His ability to teach and inspire young physicians is legendary.
 His secret is his passion for life and learning.”
 Upon learning that a scholarship had been anonymously given to honor Dr. Ackerman, he requested that the name of the scholarship be the Dr. George Link Ackerman Scholarship.
 According to Ackerman, “George S. Link was a successful small businessman in West Texas in the first half of the century.
 He married my father’s cousin who had been reared in my grandparent’s home and was more a foster sister to my father than a cousin.
 My father and Mr. Link became close friends and I was named for him.
 Their son, George S. Link, Jr., was a handsome, charming fellow, a Naval Aviator in World War II during my teenage years, and a boyhood idol of mine.
 He financed my medical education so it pleases me to include the Link name in the formal description of this scholarship.”
 When reflecting on the criteria for the scholarship recipient, Dr. Ackerman stated, “I have always been an avid reader and literature is perhaps my chief avocation.”
 Therefore, he would prefer the recipient be a student who has demonstrated a keen interest in literature and/or scholarly approach to his or her studies.
-The inaugural award was presented in 1997 to Amy Wiedower-Lamb of Guy, Arkansas.
+The inaugural award was presented in 1997.

 Archer, Chacko and Uwaydat Scholarship